makefitter/ws-rpi3-hub/README.md

 # ws-rpi3-hub
 Hub implementation using rpi3

-For debugging of the connection between the raspberry and armband, you may try to run the following commands in the terminal:
+Install necessary applications:

+sudo apt-get update

 sudo apt-get install bluetooth bluez blueman (in this case version 5.43)

 sudo reboot

+For debugging of the connection between the raspberry and armband, you may try to run the following commands in the terminal:

 (Before trying to connect to the armband, make sure you are not already connected to mobile phone.)